xvyaward/xvyaward.github.io/_pages/about.md

 I am currently seeking internship and job opportunities!
 If you're interested, please feel free to contact me.

-For more information about me, please visit [here](https://xvyaward.github.io/cv/).
+For more information about me, please visit the [cv page](https://xvyaward.github.io/cv/).